garrandall/popular-music-data/tracks/what-i-do-chris-brown-plies.md

-They keep on runnin' back (Runnin' back), they keep on comin' back (Yeah) Everybody knows CB, see me sittin' in the front row, Playoffs Stuntin' with my J's on and it's all for them haters (Yeah) Yeah, we get into that quap, boy, my money too long, boy (Ooh) We do this for fun, boy
+They keep on runnin' back (Runnin' back), they keep on comin' back (Yeah) Everybody knows CB, see me sittin' in the front row, Playoffs Stuntin' with my J's on and it's all for them haters (Yeah) Yeah, we get into that quap, boy, my money too long, boy (Oh) We do this for fun, boy